jdwilkin4/github-crash-course-notes/src/content/docs/resources/glossary.md

 ---

+## Issues

+An issue is a place to report bugs, suggest feature requests, and other suggestions for the repository.
+You can find the issues tab on your repository on GitHub.

+---

 ## `ls` Command

 This is used to list your files and folders.
 To list all files and folders, including the hidden ones, you can use the `-a` flag list this: